 One of my co-workers where I help build engines all day long (yes I have a "day job" at this huge manufacturing plant that will remain nameless) was telling me he was looking to lease some office space in San Antonio, Texas for an art gallery he hopes to open (he showed me his artwork on his "smartphone", he's one talented painter he is), so I thought to myself "hmm"..

 Why don't I open an "online museum", to showcase some of my collections?

 And so, The Museum of Art, Music & Word (est. 2017) was born!

 With love to my 3 children, Lolita who at 12 1/2 was tougher than the rest, Max at 16 who was very serious about his weight, and Jockey my oldest at 19 was the wisest.
 May you live forever!
-To my beautiful wife for 37 years, Gloria!
-You all are always with me.
+To my beautiful wife for 39 years, Gloria!
+You all will always be with me.

 To all the musicians, painters and writers who create art because they "have to" or want to, and do it for the enjoyment of others.
-Keep on creating!
+Keep on creating & sharing!